Confidence: The feeling or belief that one can have faith in or rely on someone or something.

 You’re going to learn a martial art.

 This gives you experience with physical fighting.
-A great amount of confidence comes from knowing that in case things go down, you’re the one who’s going to be doing the ass kicking.
+An enormous amount of confidence comes from knowing that in case things go down, you’re the one who’s going to be doing the ass kicking.

 You’re going to look people in the eye.